The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

 Whelen told his friends of the round’s abilities, catching the interest of one friend in particular: A Winchester executive who ordered that a test rifle using the Model 54 action be built for what Whelen decided to call the .22 Hornet.

-Upon testing, Winchester’s technicians found that the round was the most accurate centerfire cartridge that had been tested until that point and by the end of the year, Winchester had adopted .22 Hornet.
+Upon testing, Winchester’s technicians found that the round was the most accurate centerfire cartridge to date.
+By the end of the year, Winchester had adopted .22 Hornet.
 However, guns produced for the cartridge weren’t commercially available until 1930.

 Despite competition from rounds like .223 Remington, and .22 WMR, .22 Hornet has managed to hold on to its popularity through today.
-Pretty much all major ammunition manufacturers produce .22 Hornet, and many mass-market firearm manufacturers produce rifles chambered for .22 Hornet.
+Pretty much all major ammunition manufacturers produce .22 Hornet, and many mass-market firearm manufacturers produce rifles chambered for the round.

 You can also find .22 Hornet revolvers and even the occasional .22 Hornet pistol.
 Of course, you take a hit in terms of velocity and muzzle energy when shooting the round from firearms with shorter barrels.